Dogs and Seasonal Allergies: Sniffle-Free Tips

 Types of Seasonal Allergens

-- Pollen: Trees, weeds, and grasses love to spread their pollen, especially during spring and fall.
+• Pollen: Trees, weeds, and grasses throw pollen around like confetti, especially in spring and fall.

 Recognizing the Signs and Symptoms

-Dogs can’t exactly tell us when they’re feeling miserable, so watch for:
+Dogs can’t exactly tell us they’re miserable, so we have to watch for clues:

-- Sneezing: Just like humans, they sneeze to get rid of those invisible nose ticklers.
+Sneezing: A classic move to get rid of invisible nose ticklers.

 Diagnosis and Testing